osaatcioglu/CloudBD-PA2542-Omer/Assignments/sprint-1/Business Case of Cloud Services.md

 For a cloud infrastructure, all of the followings are necessary as they are reducing the cost and it is also lowering the barrier for the customer to enroll to the program.

-**Pooled Computing Resources:** The servers should be accessible by the intended users.
+**Pooled Computing Resources:** The computer resources are acquired resources that are kept in the pool to be used by a client.
+Clients request the resource from the pool when needed and they return it back when they finish with the resource.
+This is beneficial for the performance when the resource is expensive to acquire.

 **Virtualized Computing Resources:** The hardware should be virtualized using hypervisor technology to increase the utilization of the hardware.